automician/msoutlook-tests/README.md

 ### User steps in tests

 The app model, located in `utils/model.js` contains main user steps used to compose an email.
-As the user will be working in two windows for that purpose, steps are divided between `app` for operations in the main window and `letter` for those in message compose window.
+As the user will be working in two windows for that purpose, steps are divided between `app` for operations in the main window and `message` for those in message compose window.
 Steps for working in add-in are also separated for better test readability.

 ### Auto-correction and keyboard